Boom bap: Development of the style

 The original songs produced within the subgenre used the actual sounds of kick drums and hard-hitting snare drums or samples from vinyl records.
 The focus originally was on the simplicity of the beat whereas in later developments of the subgenre electronic samplers and beatmakers were used to generate the iconic beat.
 Over time more percussion instruments were added to add to the complexity of the beat.
-Some examples of percussion instruments included were shakers, tambourines, bongos, and cowbells.
+Some examples of percussion instruments included were shakers, tambourines, bongos, cowbells, and especially hi hats.
 Musical programmers used digital sampling synthesizers to create more complex layers of sampled sounds and multi-layered drumbeats.
 The original artist recognised by the hip hop industry as the first to experiment with these samples in boom bap was DJ Marley Marl.
 The main purpose in using electronic instruments for the production of the music was to take the tedious repetition of the beat out of the creative process.
 This allowed artists to focus more on their lyrics and the meaning they were trying to convey.